October 2 in Yankee History

 • John Gabler (1930) also started in the Bronx, as a 1949 amateur free agent.
 He posted a 4-4 record and one save in 1959 and 1960, and went to Washington in November 1960 when they selected him in the rule-V draft.
 And shortstop Joe Buzas (1919) notched six rbi’s in 30 games for the 1945 club, his only major-league service.

 • Received by the Yanks from Minnesota in a trade for catcher John Ryan Murphy prior to the 2016 season, switch-hitting outfielder Aaron Hicks (1989) was largely a disappointment in the Bronx his first year, though he improved in the season’s final months.
 A first-round pick of the Twins in 2008, Hicks had disappointing seasons in Minnesota in 2013 and 2014, hitting .192 and .215, respectively, but he improved to .256 in ’15.
 He had 20 home runs and 78 rbi’s for the Twins in 247 games, and had eight and 31 in 123 games for the Yanks in 2016, with a batting average of .217.
 But Aaron came out strong in 2017, with a slew of big hits and game-winning rbi’s, operating in a solid four-man outfield.
 Unfortunately, injuries ruined much of the rest of that year, but he was a solid cog on both offense and defense in 2018.
 But 2019 was a year-long injury fest, once he signed an eight-year deal, and he hasn’t been much better since.
-He was finally released in late May 2023, and since then had a solid year with the Orioles once he signed as a free agent with them.
+He was finally released in late May 2023, and since then had seven home runs and 31 rbi’s in 65 games with the Orioles once he signed as a free agent with them.
+In probably his swan song, Hicks stroked one more home run with five rbi’s in 18 games with 2024 Angels.

 • Also received by the Yankees before the ’16 season via trade, from the Dodgers, was lefthander Tyler Olson (1989), along with infielder Ronald Torreyes, for Rob Segedin.
 A seventh-round choice by Seattle in the 2013 amateur draft, Olson pitched to a 1-1 mark over 11 games with the Mariners in 2015.
 Sold to LA, the Yanks got him, and he pitched in one game for the parent club in 2016, before being lost on waivers to the Royals, then to the Indians, for whom he has been a solid bullpen performer in 112 games over 2017-2019, with a 4-2 record and one save.